csljw/paper_IoT/README.md

-This is the our code of our paper in IEEE IoT. model.py is the used basic ESN.
+This is the source code of our paper in IEEE IoT. model.py is the used basic ESN.
 SD.py includes the implementation of Algorithm 1 in this paper. proposed_method.py includes the implementation of Algorithm 2 and 3 in this paper.